MiclAnglz/HotelWebsite/README.md

 The charts and graph are also additional features.

-<strong>Addional Features Added (admin login) :</strong>
+<strong>Addional Features Added:</strong>

 - Created a custom view template from the "Booking" table in SQLite and implmented the records in the statistics page of the site.

   The stat caputures the number of bookings per month and can be filtered by year.
-Table records and charts are also dynamic and will change depending on the     records that are saved in the database.
+Table records and charts are also dynamic and will change depending on the     records that are saved in the database. <i>(admin login)</i>

 <img width="129" alt="image" src="https://user-images.githubusercontent.com/103421610/201463177-b0ad7097-b338-4304-a199-b74dfe35e351.png">